ScaffoldMC/ScaffoldMC/README.md

 ### Build

-Run `just build` or `nx build` to build both the frontend and backend.
+Run `nx build` to build both the frontend and backend.